A friend of mine was talking about her marriage and said: “I feel like we’re just sharing a house. We don’t talk anymore!”

 4. Emotions: I’m feeling excited about …” “I was upset when I didn’t get the job.”
 “I feel very happy when you…”

 You’re sharing how you FEEL and this opens the door to your inner world, requiring greater trust.
+It’s really important to talk about feelings to share your authentic self, and to build a deeper relationship.

 5. Transparency: “I’m hoping to be put forward for promotion, but I’m not sure how I feel about the extra responsibility.”
 “I’m struggling a little with my eyesight and it’s making me feel insecure about getting older.”
 “I feel uncomfortable talking about the credit card bill, because I know I spent more than we agreed.”